-During this 12-day cruise, explore and marvel in the beautiful landscapes of the Austral and Raiatea while aboard the Aranui 5.
+During this 13-day cruise, explore and marvel at the beautiful landscapes of the Austral and Raiatea while aboard the Aranui 5.
 Discovered in the 18th century, the Austral Islands are located 600 km south of Tahiti.
-Breathtaking landscapes, sheer mountains, valleys, these islands are renowned for their agricultural and artisanal activities, their caves sheltering ancient burials, and whale watching.
+With breathtaking landscapes, sheer mountains, and valleys, these islands are renowned for their agricultural and artisanal activities, their caves sheltering ancient burials, and whale watching.

 Highlights